-Lutheran Christians want to be connected in the beliefs and practices of the early New Testament church.
-The three major foundations of Christian belief continue to be...
+Lutheran Christians follow the beliefs and practices of the New Testament church.
+Three major foundations of Christian belief are...

-With this foundation of faith, we also confess and practice the outward “marks of the church” by which we receive the gifts of forgiveness, faith, and the promise of eternal life.
-All three are given and established for ongoing practice by Jesus: Holy Baptism (Matthew 28:18-20), the Lord’s Supper (Luke 22:14-20), and the Gift of Forgiveness (John 20:21-23).
+With this foundation, we also confess the “marks of the church” by which we receive gifts of forgiveness, faith, and the promise of eternal life.
+Jesus gave and established Holy Baptism (Matthew 28:18-20), Holy Communion (Luke 22:14-20), and the Gift of Forgiveness (John 20:21-23).

 Basic Beliefs about God

-In worship we confess the Apostles’ Creed, which is a summary of what the original disciples believed and taught.
-Although its final form took shape in the 4th century, the New Testament itself affirms these teachings as an accurate portrayal of God’s gift of salvation through faith in Jesus Christ.
+We confess the Apostles’ Creed, a summary of what the original disciples believed and taught.
+It serves as an accurate description of God’s gift of salvation through faith in Jesus Christ.

 I believe in God the Father Almighty, maker of heaven and earth.